RAPHAEL LOW

 Garnering Creativity

-Creativity may be an innate skill, arising from “deep thinking” or even a moment of luck.
-Given the serendipitous nature of how some of the best works in our time came to be, I like to ponder if a skill like creativity can be honed.
+Given the serendipitous nature of how some of the best works in our time came to be, I like to ponder if a "skill" like creativity can be honed.
 While we occasionally create something new in a moment of epiphany, I believe creative works can be systematically constructed as well.

 Honing creativity

-If one views creativity as originating from having the ability to think out of the box and suffering from apophenia, then that can be honed and even systematically approached
+If one views creativity as originating from having the ability to think out of the box and episodes of transient apophenia, then one could find a way to systematically approach creativity.

-Increase your “ideas” pool to draw from.
-Read about weird stuff.
-Experience crazy shit.
+• Increase your “idea pool" to draw from.
+Read about interesting stuff.
 Learn about other people's creative ideas.
-Then, by randomly applying these knowledge and experiences in a different avenue, one can create something “new”.
+Then, by randomly applying these knowledge and experiences in different avenues, one increases their chances of creating something “new”.

 Or a more systematic approach: